 - Reporters may also be in contact after the initial interview to fact check some information they garnered from you.
 This is to ensure that all information in the article is accurate.
 Please make sure to respond in a timely fashion because most days the reporter is on a deadline and needs to have that information in before the story goes to print.
 This is also the time when reporters will send you quotes to check if you requested them.

-- Once the article is published, if you notice any errors or misquotations, please contact Mustang Daily so we can solve the problem quickly.
+- Once the article is published, if you notice any errors or misquotations, please contact Mustang News so we can solve the problem quickly.

 The following is a code of ethics upheld by the Society of Professional Journalists — a national journalism organization.
-Here at Mustang Daily, we strive to uphold this code at every juncture.
+Here at Mustang News, we strive to uphold this code at every juncture.

 Seek Truth and Report It